+learning

-We are developing an understanding of, and commitment to, a shared future.
-Partners have recognised that within their differcultures and governent ance structures there are and bad practices good to identify and address.
-This really is peer learning in action!
-Organisational development and transformational change agendas have often been pursued individually by public sector organisations across the country in recent vears.
-Now co-ordination is laboration.
+Organisational development and transformational change agendas have often been pursued individually by public sector organisations across the country in recent years.
+Now co-ordination is being strengthened by collaboration.
 There is a growing consensus about the importance of achieving a common vision to develop a shared culture, recognising that togetherness delivers much more.

-There is a growing consensus about the imnortance of achieving a common vision to develop a shared culture. recognising that togetherness delivers much more.
+There is a growing consensus about the importance of achieving a common vision to develop a shared culture, recognising that togetherness delivers much more.

 Each pilot area has been asked to use total place to consider a theme which is of particular local importance, often transformational priorities already identified and agreed, with the involvement of local people, as part of an area's sustainable community plan and LAA.

 In Bradford these themes are currently being debated and discussed across partners.
 Strong support is emerging for focussing total place on one or more of the following themes: prolific offenders, social care and health and looked- after children.
 Nationally, services in these areas are multi agency and sometimes confusing rather than complementary.
 They also account for a large proportion of public sector spend, with outcomes often of only variable quality.

-At the centre of all these themes, and at the heart of the debate, is the individual citizen and service user Transformational public services are about supporting and enabling people to make transformational change in their own lives.
+At the centre of all these themes, and at the heart of the debate, is the individual citizen and service user.
+Transformational public services are about supporting and enabling people to make transformational change in their own lives.
 Ultimately, service performance outcomes can only ever be measured in individual units, by improvement in the life chances and quality of life for local people.

 Therefore, total place provides a framework for us to rethink the relationship between citizens and the state.
 In terms of its community leadership role, good local government can and will be a really effective fulcrum for these new relationships with informed and empowered citizens.

 Success will be secured by the commitment and leadership of the Bradford District Partnership and its readiness to embrace these new ways of working.